Allegiant Extra seats

 Final Thoughts on Allegiant Extra

-Despite the priority boarding debacle, I was still quite impressed with my Allegiant Extra experience.
+Despite the priority boarding debacle (which it seems should now be fixed!), I was still quite impressed with my Allegiant Extra experience.
 Not only was the extra legroom ample but the price paid was honestly more than reasonable.
-In fact, even without the Priority Access (which, to be clear, is included but really needs to be better integrated into Allegiant’s system), this would still be a steal.
+Actually, it’s more than reasonable — it’s a steal.

 For comparison, I looked up the Main Cabin versus Comfort+ pricing difference on a Delta flight from Kansas City to LAX for random dates in October.
 To my surprise, the upgrade was $240!
 And, by the way, Comfort+ does have priority boarding, but it’s not the first group after pre-boarding like Allegiant’s Priority Access is.